pspdfkit-ops/dapper/README.md

 #### User mapping (UID/GID) and context-free images

 There are several ways to get your data into a container.
-One is to ADD the files at image build time, by building an intermediary image (`cp` mode), and using volume mount (`bind` mode) it when the container starts.
-The latter is the preferred workflow as it keeps your images clean and "runtime only".
+Using ADD/COPY at image build time, same but by building an intermediary image (`cp` mode), and using volume mount (`bind` mode) when the container starts.
+The latter is the preferred workflow by the author as it keeps your images clean and "runtime only".

 Even when you don't ADD your code in the `Dockerfile.dapper`, docker cli will send everything to dockerd to build the image (build context) which sucks in case of huge monorepos.